 This is a pretty simple recipe.
 The last time I made jams and jellies was when I was nine or ten and “helping” my mom.
 Mostly by getting underfoot.
 So I was delighted that this went as well as it did and came together so easily.

 The taste of the finished jelly reminds me of honey.
 I think the light apple flavor of the stock goes really well in this case.
 It isn’t overpowering and it adds a nice dimension to the jelly.
+There is a slight bitterness at the end that makes it unmistakably dandelion.

 Ingredients for Dandelion Jelly: